brazlb00/Pyspark/README.md

-Este notbook é usado como material de estudo pelo autor.
+Material de estudo do autor.